 Wildlands League monitors new proposals for linear disturbances (e.g., roads or transmission lines) in the Boreal Forest because they are often the precursor to additional developments and open up new areas for industrial activities which in turn have ramifications for at risk wildlife such as forest dwelling woodland caribou.
 There are two companies proposing to build a major new ~ 300 km transmission line in Northwestern Ontario designed to supply power from Ignace/Dryden to Pickle … Continued

 In June 2012, Wildlands League with fellow environment and industry signatories to the Canadian Boreal Forest Agreement, and Taykwa Tagamou Nation and northern municipalities, produced a voluntary agreement that aims to secure the future of 3 million ha of caribou range in the Abitibi River Forest near Cochrane, Ontario, to conserve Boreal woodland caribou, and to maintain hundreds of jobs in forestry.
 It was the first agreement of its kind and we hope, an example … Continued

-NEW: Did you see our ad in the Globe and Mail?
+Did you see our ad in the Globe and Mail?
 See it here and read Anna’s blog.
 Boreal caribou (Rangifer tarandus caribou) is one of Canada’s most iconic species.
 It is classified as threatened in Ontario under the Endangered Species Act, 2007 and as threatened nationally under the Species at Risk Act.
 This means that it is “likely to become endangered if nothing is done to reverse the factors leading to its extirpation or extinction”.
-Boreal caribou … Continued
+Boreal caribou were … Continued